A quarter of all energy used in Ireland is consumed directly in homes. Second only to transport, and more than is used by industry.

 Overall energy related CO₂ emissions

-The emissions of energy-related CO2 per dwelling fell by 32% between 2005 and 2016.
-This compares to a reduction in energy per dwelling of 23%).
-Emissions from energy use in households increased by 1% in 2016.
-This is mainly a result of increased CO2 intensity of electricity supplied.
-Increased oil consumption was also a factor.
+The emissions of energy-related CO2 per dwelling fell by 36% between 2005 and 2017.
+This compares to a reduction in energy per dwelling of 26%).
+Emissions from energy use in households decreased 7% in 2017.
+This is mainly a result of milder weather throughout the year.

 Energy in the Residential Sector report

 Our Energy in the Residential Sector 2018 report provides detailed data and analysis.
 It also offers a comparison of Irish homes to those of other EU countries.Go to latest Energy in the Residential Sector report